kenjennings/Atari-OSC036/Episode3/README.md

 The timing is on an NTSC Atari which has a lot more CPU time per frame than a C64.
 The optimized code exectution time probably isn't short enough to be re-port in a practical way back to the NTSC C64.
 Maybe it would work on a PAL C64 which has more CPU time during a frame than the NTSC C64.

+***HiResTextScroller.asm*** - The original C64 assembly with modifications for the Atari and attempted optimizations.
+C64-specific code is present and commented out.

+***HiResTextScrollerAt8.asm*** - The same as the  "HiResTextScroller.asm" file, but with all the C64 code removed.

 ---

 [Back to Home](https://github.com/kenjennings/Atari-OSC036/blob/master/README.md "Home")